 The fact that it’s now a viable prospect means it colours all of my thoughts and plans – it’s always there, hanging over us like a rainbow.
 But, though I know there truly is a pot of gold at its end, there’s no clear route to it.

-That rainbow is such a beacon of hope – a tantalising guide to Elysium.
-And time alone will allow me to navigate my way to that utopia.
+That rainbow is such a tantalising beacon of hope.
+And time alone will allow me to navigate my way to all that it promises.

 So When Will I Be Ready?